 For more than 130 years, The University of Texas System has been committed to improving the lives of Texans and people all over the world through education, research and health care.

-The University of Texas System is one of the nation’s largest systems of higher education, with nine academic institutions and six health institutions that educate more than 214,000 students.
-The UT System has an annual operating budget of $15.6 billion (FY 2015) including $3 billion in sponsored programs funded by federal, state, local and private sources.
-With about 90,000 employees, the UT System is one of the largest employers in the state.
+The University of Texas System is one of the nation’s largest systems of higher education, with nine academic and six health institutions that educate more than 217,000 students.
+Each year, UT institutions award more than one-third of all undergraduate degrees in Texas and almost two-thirds of all health professional degrees.
+With about 20,000 faculty – including Nobel laureates – and more than 70,000 health care professionals, researchers student advisors and support staff, the UT System is one of the largest employers in the state.

 The UT System ranks third in the nation in patent applications, and because of the high caliber of scientific research conducted at UT institutions, the UT System is ranked No. 1 in Texas and third in the nation in federal research expenditures.
 In addition, the UT System is home to three of the nation’s National Cancer Institute Cancer Centers – UT MD Anderson, UT Southwestern and UT Health Science Center-San Antonio – which must meet rigorous criteria for world-class programs in cancer research.